Mento Protocol

 These pages describe the technical details of Oracles on Mento.
 For an introduction to Oracles and how they work on Mento, please see Oracles in the Protocol Concepts section.

-Mento Oracles consist of two technical parts: An and .
+Mento Oracles consist of two technical parts: An on-chain smart contract and off-chain clients.
 In the following pages, you will learn about these two components as well as about the research behind choosing price sources for the oracles to report.

 Unique Rate Feed Identifiers